We've heard some folks get confused between the two organizations, so below is a Q&A to help explain.

 How do they differ?

-CAPTE decides which PT programs are accredited and can enforce its rules, while ACAPT is a professional association that encourages excellence across PT education programs as a whole, while providing training and resources for PT program chairs, faculty and clinical educators.
+CAPTE decides which PT programs are accredited and can enforce its rules, while ACAPT is a professional association that encourages excellence across PT academic programs as a whole, while providing training and resources for PT program chairs, faculty and clinical educators.